1. Explain Groupings and Levels?

 With S/4HANA, these various kinds of workaround on limitation depends on the technical restriction are no longer needed, as the current details, as well as the time it takes to travel from the store, can be read immediately across entire inserts and updates.
 Hence, it removes the requirement for any kind of issues of the aggregates and index.

-Transforming financial management with the ultimate sophistication: simplicity.
+Answer: Transforming financial management with the ultimate sophistication: simplicity.
 As part of SAP S /

 4HANA, a suite of new businesses, the next generation, SAP Finance Simple Powered by SAP HANA solution is designed to provide strategic value with Live Preview in finance – all via a customized user experience simple.